AnchorFree/swift-style-guide/README.md

  + Don't add modifiers such as `internal` when they're already the default.
 Similarly, don't repeat the access modifier when overriding a method.
  + Organize extra functionality (e.g. printing) in extensions.
  + Hide non-shared, implementation details such as `centerString` inside the extension using `private` access control.

-### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use self only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments).
-In other words, if it compiles without `self` then omit it.

 ### Computed Properties